okhaimie-dev/PallyApp/README.md

 - **wallets**: User wallet information with encrypted private keys
 - **groups**: Group information and metadata
 - **group_members**: Group membership relationships
-- **messages**: Chat messages with timestamps
+- **messages**: Chat messages with timestamps and sender information
-- **tip_transactions**: Cryptocurrency tip records
+- **tip_transactions**: Cryptocurrency tip records with token selection
+- **otp_store**: OTP verification with expiration and attempt tracking

 ### Key Relationships
 - Users can belong to multiple groups
 - Groups can have multiple members
-- Messages belong to specific groups
+- Messages belong to specific groups with sender email tracking
-- Tips link sender and receiver users
+- Tips link sender and receiver users with token selection
+- OTP verification linked to user email with expiration

 ## 🚀 Deployment